You haven’t written a blog post in a while.

-You have to come up with interesting and relevant topics, offer smart and well thought out content, and create sharp and pithy headlines.
+You have to come up with interesting and relevant topics, offer smart and well thought out content, and then create sharp, pithy headlines *groans*

 But you know exactly why you do it.
-It’s because you want to create a community of amazing like-minded babes, share your unique talents with the world, and rock out in your very own little awesome corner of the internet.
+It’s because you want to connect with an amazing community of like-minded women, share your knowledge, and carve out your very own piece of awesome internetery — yep, #newword.